• Skip to primary navigation

 An airplane in the WWII Museum atrium.

-• Ogden Museum of Southern Art - This museum showcases a diverse array of works created by southern artists.
-Pair it with a visit to the nearby WWII Museum.
+• Ogden Museum of Southern Art - You'll find a diverse array of works created by southern artists here.
+Pair it with a visit to the nearby WWII Museum or Contemporary Arts Center across the street.

 • The National WWII Museum - This is the second most popular museum in the US, and for good reason: it's amazing.
 Planning on spending about half a day here (at least).